Expert Makes Final Appeal for Review of SEBI's New Merchant Banking Framework

 Alternative Regulatory Approach

-• Enhanced inspection and enforcement procedures
+Enforcement: Stronger inspection and compliance procedures

 This approach would maintain the expertise underpinning effective merchant banking while addressing regulatory objectives without creating artificial structural separations or elevated capital barriers.

-Market Development Considerations
+Market Development Impact

 dislike